Category: Science for Solutions Current & Ongoing Studies

 The objective of this study is to define the spatio-temporal behavior of atmospheric ammonia (NH3) and hydrochloric acid (HCl) along the Wasatch Front across both summer and winter seasons.
 This objective will be accomplished through three tasks developed in consultation with UDAQ and the U.S. EPA.
 These tasks include 1) networked NH3 and HCl observations,…

-• Aethalometer Study for Estimating Compliance
+• Aethalometer Study for Estimating Compliance with Wood-burning Ban

 The University of Utah Department of Chemical Engineering will collaborate with UDAQ to estimate the contributions of wood burning to wintertime PM2.5 levels using aethalometer data from four locations and from mobile aethalometer measurements.
 The goal of this study is to identify and understand levels of wood burning and compliance with wood-burning restrictions during the…